quickshell-mirror/quickshell/BUILD.md

 All features are enabled by default and some have their own dependencies.

-##### Additional note to packagers:
-If your package manager supports enabling some features but not others, we recommend not exposing the subfeatures and just the main ones that introduce new dependencies: `wayland`, `x11`, `pipewire`, `hyprland`

 ### QML Library
 If you wish to use a linter or similar tools, you will need the QML Modules for it to pick up on the types.

 To disable: `-DINSTALL_QML_LIB=OFF`

+### Crash Reporter
+The crash reporter catches crashes, restarts quickshell when it crashes, and collects useful crash information in one place.
+Leaving this enabled will enable us to fix bugs far more easily.

+To disable: `-DCRASH_REPORTER=OFF`

+Dependencies: `google-breakpad`

 ### Jemalloc
 We recommend leaving Jemalloc enabled as it will mask memory fragmentation caused